Chase Buford

-Chase Robert Buford (born October 25, 1988) is an American professional basketball coach and former player who is the head coach of the Sydney Kings of the Australian National Basketball League (NBL).
-He played college basketball at Kansas, where he was a part of their 2008 NCAA Tournament-winning team.
-Buford has also been the head coach of the Wisconsin Herd of the NBA G League.
+Chase Robert Buford (born October 25, 1988) is an American professional basketball coach and former player who currently serves as an assistant coach for the Denver Nuggets of the National Basketball Association (NBA).
+He played college basketball at Kansas where he was a part of their 2008 NCAA Tournament-winning team.
+Buford was head coach of the Wisconsin Herd of the NBA G League between 2019 and 2021.
+Between 2021 and 2023, he coached the Sydney Kings of the Australian National Basketball League (NBL) and won back-to-back championships.

 Coaching career

 Buford began his basketball career as regional scout with the Atlanta Hawks of the National Basketball Association (NBA) before being promoted to video intern.
 He went on to be the coordinator of player development for the Chicago Bulls from 2015 to 2017 before becoming an assistant for the Erie Bayhawks, the G League affiliate of the Hawks in 2017.
 He was named an assistant for the Delaware Blue Coats, the G League affiliate of the Philadelphia 76ers on September 14, 2018.

 Wisconsin Herd

 Buford was named the head coach of the Wisconsin Herd, the G League affiliate of the Milwaukee Bucks in 2019.
 In 2020, Buford led the Herd to a first place finish, though the league season was suspended and ultimately cancelled due to the coronavirus pandemic.
 In 2021, he made national news when he got suspended for two games for a rant about the officiating during a game in which his team blew a 21-point lead in the fourth quarter.
 He later issued an apology, saying he was "unprofessional" and "embarrassed".